gardener/gardener-extension-provider-gcp/docs/usage/usage.md

   * GPU-attached machines can't be live migrated during host maintenance events.
 Find out how to handle that in your application [here](https://cloud.google.com/compute/docs/gpus/gpu-host-maintenance)
   * GPU count specified here is considered for forming node template during scale-from-zero in Cluster Autoscaler

+* The `.nodeTemplate` is used to specify resource information of the machine during runtime.
+This then helps in Scale-from-Zero.
+    Some points to note for this field:
+    - Currently only cpu, gpu and memory are configurable.
+    - a change in the value lead to a rolling update of the machine in the workerpool
+    - all the resources needs to be specified

   An example `WorkerConfig` for the GCP looks as follows:
 ```yaml
 apiVersion: gcp.provider.extensions.gardener.cloud/v1alpha1
 kind: WorkerConfig